reveler-hub/Chaturdown/README.md

 Both files must exist before `Chaturdown.py` will start.
 Re-run `ChaturLogin.py` any time cookies expire or Cloudflare starts blocking requests.

 > **Note:** `ChaturLogin.py` opens a real browser window, so it requires a display.
 On a headless server, use a screen session over RDP or VNC, or forward the display via SSH (`ssh -X`).
+>
+> **Note:** If the browser closes on its own before the page fully loads, the script has timed out.
+This can happen on low-powered devices (such as older SBCs) that are slow to render the browser.
+Simply re-run `./ChaturLogin.py` and it will try again.

 ### 5 — Configure